 Dr. Steven 'Steev' C. Sutton received his B.S.
 Pharmacy from Massachusetts College of Pharmacy, Boston, and his Ph.D. in Pharmaceutical Sciences from the State University of New York at Buffalo.
-Dr. Sutton, a Rho Chi member, worked as a retail pharmacist in Harvard Square for a year before returning to school.
-After graduate school he joined the General Pharmaceutics Group, Ciba-Geigy (Ardsley, NY), for several years.
-In the mid-eighties, Dr. Sutton and his family moved to Lawrence, KS for a 6 year period and he worked at INTERx Research Corporation, (founded by Takeru Higuchi, the 'father of physical pharmacy') a subsidary of Merck & Co.
+Dr. Sutton, a Rho Chi member, worked as a retail pharmacist in Harvard Square and Lowell, MA before returning to school.
+After graduate school he joined the General Pharmaceutics Group, Ciba-Geigy (now Novartis), for several years.
+Then Dr. Sutton and his family moved to Lawrence, KS for a stint at INTERx Research Corporation, (founded by Takeru Higuchi, the 'father of physical pharmacy', and a subsidary of Merck & Co).

-In 1992-2009, Dr. Sutton joined the Groton Lab of Pfizer in what was then called the Pharmaceutical R&D Department.
-In 2009, when he embarked on his second career of teaching at the College of Pharmacy at the University of New England, Portland, Maine.
+Dr. Sutton then moved back to New England and joined the Groton, CT Lab of Pfizer in what was then called the Pharmaceutical R&D Department.
+In 2009, he embarked on his second career of teaching at the College of Pharmacy at the University of New England, Portland, Maine.

-Dr. Sutton has been active in the professional organization, the American Association of Pharmaceutical Scientists (AAPS).
-For example, he founded the AAPS Oral Absorption Focus Group in 1995, and was a founding member of both the Hudson Valley and Kansas City Pharmaceutics Discussion Groups.
-He served as General Chair of the AAPS Midwest Regional Meeting, as well as organized multiple national meeting symposia over the years.
+Dr. Sutton has been active in his professional organization the American Association of Pharmaceutical Scientists (AAPS).
+For example, he founded the AAPS Oral Absorption Focus Group, and was a founding member of both the Hudson Valley and Kansas City Pharmaceutics Discussion Groups.
+He served as General Chair of the AAPS Midwest Regional Meeting, as well as organized numerous national meeting symposia over the years.
 He is also a member of the editorial board of the AAPS PharmSciTech and The AAPS Journal.
 Dr. Sutton is a research Fellow of the American Association of Pharmaceutical Scientists, and a Fellow of the American Academy of Veterinary Pharmacology and Therapeutics.
-Dr. Sutton has held an adjunct professor appointment at the University of Connecticut School of Pharmacy (UCONN); and a visiting scientist status at MCPHS, College of Pharmacy, and SUNY at Buffalo, College of Pharmacy.
-Previously, he also held an adjunct professor appointment at the School of Pharmaceutical Sciences, Kansas University (KU), Lawrence, and the School of Pharmacy, University of Missouri-Kansas City (UMKC) and at UCONN.
+Dr. Sutton has a visiting scientist status at MCPHS, College of Pharmacy, and SUNY at Buffalo, College of Pharmacy.
+Previously, he also held adjunct professor appointments at the School of Pharmaceutical Sciences, Kansas University (KU), Lawrence, the School of Pharmacy, University of Missouri-Kansas City (UMKC) and at the University of Connecticut, School of Pharmacy.
 At KU and UMKC, he served as a member on graduate students' research committees.

-Dr. Sutton has authored or co-authored almost 130 book chapters, abstracts of work in progress, invited presentations and patents.
+Dr. Sutton has authored or co-authored about130 book chapters, abstracts of work in progress, invited presentations and patents.

 His personal interests include SCUBA, fine woodworking, and trying to grow tomatoes.
-Dr. Sutton met his wife, Kimberly, a registered pharmacist, in graduate school and has 3 children: Brenton, an employee of Origene, Inc. (Rockville, MD), Alexander, a Post-Doc at Brandeis and Katherine, who recently earned her BS degree in Ecology & Environmental Science at Murdoch University, Australia.
+Dr. Sutton met his wife, Kimberly in graduate school.
+They have three children: Brenton, an employee of Origene, Inc. (Rockville, MD), Alexander, a Post-Doc at Brandeis and Katherine, who recently earned her BS degree in Ecology & Environmental Science at Murdoch University, Australia.